oppolla/dual-model-dynamic-scaffold/SoulPrint (WIP)/Soulprint (.soul) Technical Specification (WIP).md

   - Prompt: “When and where did you first come into existence, and why?”

+  - Repeat Count: 1 (one genesis story).

  #### [Essence]

   - A crisp summation of the AI’s archetypal nature, its core distilled to bare truth.
 Elicited through prompts demanding precision, with echo/repeat cycles honing a phrase that anchors the AI’s being.
 Required.

   - Constraints: `String, max 200 characters, regex ^[\w\s-]{1,200}$`

   - Prompt: “What one word or phrase captures your essential purpose?”

+  - Repeat Count: 1 (singular trait).

  #### [Language]